 Tribal Policy Statement

-The NRC Recognizes the Federal Trust Relationship and Will Uphold its Trust Relationship with Indian Tribes.
+- The NRC Recognizes the Federal Trust Relationship With and Will Uphold its Trust Responsibility to Indian Tribes.

 - The NRC Recognizes and Is Committed to a Government-to-Government Relationship with Indian Tribes.

 - The NRC Will Conduct Outreach to Indian Tribes.

 - The NRC Will Engage in Timely Consultation.

 - The NRC Will Coordinate with Other Federal Agencies.

 - The NRC Will Encourage Participation by State-Recognized Tribes.